jaaska-dev/jaaska-dev/README.md

 <br>

 - 🌱  Talk less and do more.
-- 🔭  2020 Goals: to learn Full Stack Web Development.
+- 🔭  Learning and building.
 - ⚡  Fun fact: I like reading a lot and my favourite book so far is "Can't Hurt Me" by David Goggins.

 ---